Zip to Zap: From party to riot

 Students began arriving in Zap on Friday, May 9, 1969.
 They quickly filled the town's two taverns.
 The demand for beer was such that the tavern owners decided to double the price.
 This action upset the students, but in the long run it did not matter since all the beer was rapidly consumed.
 Drunken students took to the streets of the small town.
 Vomiting and urinating on the streets by the students caused great concern among the locals, who quickly began to fear for their safety.
 The temperatures fell below freezing and the drunken college students started a bonfire in the center of town, using wood that was left over from a recent demolition project.
 The townspeople, led by Mayor Fuchs, asked the students to leave: most complied but some did not.
-What had started out as a spring break get-together quickly turned into the only riot in North Dakota's history.
-Local security forces were overwhelmed and the cafe and one of the bars were completely destroyed.
+What had started out as a spring break get-together quickly turned into the first (and to date only) official riot in North Dakota state history.
+Local security forces were overwhelmed, and the cafe and one of the bars were completely destroyed.

-Governor William Guy called in 500 troops from the North Dakota National Guard to quell the riot.
+Governor William Guy called in 500 troops from the North Dakota Army National Guard to quell the riot.
 Over 1,000 partiers were still in Zap when the guard arrived on the scene at 6:30 am, although just 200 of them were still awake.
 The guardsmen with fixed bayonets roused the hungover students.
 There was little resistance to the dispersal.
-This all took place in front of national media outlets that had gathered at Zap to document the occasion.
-In fact, the Zip to Zap was the lead item on the CBS Evening News that day.
+Having been rousted from Zap, the students moved on to nearby Beulah in search of a fresh supply of beer and food.
+The National Guard followed and with fixed bayonets drove the students along State Highway 200 to Hazen, where they were again moved on at bayonet point.
+This all took place in front of national media outlets that had gathered at Zap to document the occasion, and the Zip to Zap was the lead item on the CBS Evening News that day.
 It was also covered by Pravda, the news outlet of the Communist Party of the Soviet Union, and the Stars and Stripes of the United States Armed Forces.
 Damage from the riot was estimated to be greater than $25,000.
-These bills were ultimately paid by the student governments of North Dakota State University and the University of North Dakota.
+These bills were ultimately paid by the student governments of NDSU and the University of North Dakota (UND).